Ansible Vault vs HashiCorp Vault: which secret goes where

 Which secret goes where

 The rule of thumb: if the secret is static and small and needs to travel with the playbook — a bootstrap token, a registry pull password — reach for Ansible Vault.
 If it should rotate, expire, or be audited centrally — database creds, cloud keys, anything production-critical — put it in HashiCorp Vault and look it up.
-Most teams run both, and that's correct, not redundant.
+Most teams run both, and that is correct, not redundant.

 Go deeper in a courseSecrets management foundationsWhere secrets actually belong — at rest, in transit, and at runtime.View course